 Rob Kyle, Program Leader

-Rob has, over the past year, developed a good understanding of solar, renewable energy and the Australian energy market.
+Rob has a good understanding of solar, renewable energy and the Australian energy market.

-In her role at Positive Charge Lucy delivers information workshops to many different groups, including council staff, the broader community, schools and culturally and linguistically diverse groups.
+In her role Lucy delivers information workshops to many different groups, including council staff, the broader community, schools and culturally and linguistically diverse groups.
 Lucy also develops and writes content for our website, eNews and other external documents.

 Lucy joined MEFL as a community engagement officer in 2011 and has been part of the PC team since its launch in 2013.

 Lucy has a background of community engagement in the arts and is still an active artist, writer and performer.
-She has also worked as a teacher and event manager.
+She has a BA Hons and has also worked as a teacher and event manager.

-Anna Moltchanski is the program support officer at Our Energy Future, the NSW arm of Positive Charge.
-In this role, she works closely with the Rob Kyle, the Program Lead to help local households save energy and money.
+Anna Moltchanski is the engagement officer for Positive Charge in Victoria and NSW under the Our Energy Future initiative.
+In this role, she works closely with the teams to help local households save energy and money.

 Anna came to MEFL from Suez Recycling and Recovery where she worked as a Contaminations Officer, working closely with Penrith Council in delivering an organics contamination management program.
 Prior to this, she worked as an English teacher in Argentina and as an associate in a financial services company based in Dublin.